Hadji Murad: In fiction

 Leo Tolstoy's posthumously published novella Hadji Murad (1912) is a partially fictionalized account of Murad's struggle with the Russian Empire.
 His image also appears in My Dagestan, a novel of the Avar writer Rasul Gamzatov.

 Agi Murad il diavolo bianco (1959) – in English, The White Warrior – is an Italian movie account of Murad's struggle with the Russian Empire.
 Murad is played by former 'Mr Universe', bodybuilder Steve Reeves.

+Banners of Hadji Murad

+The banner of Hadji Murad, captured on July 1, 1844 by General Argutinsky-Dolgorukov's detachment.

+The banner of Naib Hadji Murad, captured on June 23, 1848, during the siege of Gergebil.